 444 Camden Road, N7 0SP - how to find us

-From the 26th of August 2015, you can visit between the opening times found here
+From the August 2016, you can visit between the opening times found here

-From the 7th of September 2015, you can make an appointment for an assessment by visiting us between these times:
+From the September 2016, you can make an appointment for an assessment by visiting us between these times:

 - Monday, Tuesday and Thursday 8.30am-5pm

 For the Cambridge Certificate in English Language Teaching to Adults (CELTA)

 Contact Theresia Julien on Theresia.Julien@candi.ac.uk or 020 7704 7204.